impuremaths/impuremaths.github.io/_posts/2021-02-27-order-execution-ii.md

 2. Market makers,
 3. Hedge funds, banks, and insiders.

-The argument is that as a result, there should essentially be two exchanges: One pseudo-exchange in which the retailers and market makers participate, and an actual exchange, in which the market makers and insiders participate.
+The argument is that as a result, there should essentially be two exchanges: An actual exchange, in which the market makers and insiders participate, and a pseudo-exchange, in which retailers and market makers participate.
 This offers retailers a thin layer of protection from the insiders.

 ### Price improvement